Measuring AI Ability to Complete Long Software Tasks

 While there are wide error bars on each individual models' horizon lengths, these errors are highly correlated between models.
 This is because tasks at the same human time rating vary widely in difficulty for models, and sampling easy (or hard) tasks will result in a higher (or lower) horizon estimate for all models.
 Therefore, we are more confident in the slope of the time horizon trend than in the time horizon of any particular model.
 The fit is not sensitive to various hyperparameters such as regularization, weighting of tasks, and WLS vs. OLS (see Figure \ref{fig:multiverse-boxplot}).

-Horizon length on our tasks increases substantially over the entire time period from 2019 to early 2025.
-Base models like GPT-3 can complete some tasks requiring only writing a few words, but fail all tasks above 1 minute.
-Chat models like GPT-4 and Claude 3 Opus are able to complete the easier \gabenchmark{} tasks with some frequency, leading to time horizons in the 5--30 minute range.
-However, the trend in 2024 and early 2025 may be faster, with o1 and Claude 3.7 Sonnet lying above the long-run trend.
-Though the gap is difficult to distinguish from noise, it is robust to methodological ablations like using continuous scoring (Appendix~\ref{app:robustness}).
+Horizon length increases substantially over the entire time period from 2019 to early 2025.
+GPT-2 has a 50\% time horizon of only 2 seconds, while o3 has a 110-minute time horizon and succeeds at several tasks over 4 hours.
+Also, o3 lies above the long-run trend (p = 0.006); this is robust to methodological ablations like using continuous scoring (Appendix~\ref{app:robustness}), which may imply the trend in 2024 and early 2025 is faster.